-- RULE 6.
-Duties and Powers of the Speaker.
-The Speaker shall have general direction of the Hall.
-The Speaker may name any member to perform the duties of the Chair, but substitution shall not extend beyond one day, except in the case of sickness or by leave of the House. - RULE 7.
+RULE 6.
+Duties and Powers of the Speaker. - The Speaker shall have general direction of the Hall.
+The Speaker may name any member to perform the duties of the chair, but substitution shall not extend beyond one day, except in the case of sickness or by leave of the House.
+If the Speaker is absent and has not designated a member to perform the duties of the chair, the Principal Clerk shall preside during such absence.
+In the case of a vacancy in the office of the Speaker of the House of Representatives, the Principal Clerk shall preside over the House until the House elects a Speaker.

+- RULE 7.
 Obtaining Floor. (a) When any member desires recognition for any purpose, the member shall rise and respectfully address the Speaker.
-No member shall proceed until recognized by the Speaker for a purpose. - When a member desires to interrupt a member having the floor, the member shall first obtain recognition by the Speaker and permission of the member occupying the floor, and when such recognition and permission have been obtained, he or she may propound a question to the member occupying the floor; but he or she shall not otherwise interrupt the member having the floor, except as provided in subsection (c) of this rule; and the Speaker shall, without the point of order being raised, enforce this rule. - A member who has obtained the floor may be interrupted only for the following reasons: - 1.
-A request that the member speaking yield for a question, - 2.
-A point of order, - 3.
-A parliamentary inquiry, or - A question of privilege.
-4.
+No member shall proceed until recognized by the Speaker for a purpose. - (b) When a member desires to interrupt a member having the floor, the member shall first obtain recognition by the Speaker and permission of the member occupying the floor, and when such recognition and permission have been obtained, he or she may propound a question to the member occupying the floor; but he or she shall not otherwise interrupt the member having the floor, except as provided in subsection (c) of this rule; and the Speaker shall, without the point of order being raised, enforce this rule. - (c) A member who has obtained the floor may be interrupted only for the following reasons: - (1) A request that the member speaking yield for a question, - (2) A point of order, - (3) A parliamentary inquiry, or - (4) A question of privilege.

 RULE 8.
 Questions of Privilege. - Upon recognition by the Speaker for that purpose, any member may speak to a question of privilege for a time not to exceed three minutes.
-Questions of privilege shall be those affecting, first, the rights of the House collectively, its safety, dignity, and the integrity of its proceedings; second, the rights, reputation, and conduct of members, individually, in their representative capacity only; and shall have precedence of all other questions, except motions to adjourn.
+Questions of privilege shall be those affecting, first, the rights of the House collectively, its safety, dignity, and the integrity of its proceedings; second, the rights, reputation, and conduct of members, individually, in their representative capacity only; and shall have precedence over all other questions, except motions to adjourn.
 Privilege may not be used to explain a vote or debate a bill.
 The Speaker shall determine if the question is one of privilege and shall, without the point of order being raised, enforce this rule.